JIJIN JOSE

 Smart Notification Types

-different notification types based on urgency and timing, such as upcoming meetings, last-minute cancellations, directions and quick join prompts.
+Notifications changed based on urgency and timing, including upcoming meetings, cancellations, directions, and quick join prompts.

 Time-of-Day Atmosphere